linux156/starter-academic/content/authors/admin/_index.md

 ---

 I am an assistant professor at the [Institute of Mathematics of the Polish Academy of Sciences](https://www.impan.pl/en) (IMPAN).
 I am mostly interested in geometric measure theory, as well as its applications to harmonic analysis and PDEs.

+In years 2025-2030 I am supported by an ERC Starting Grant [_Quantitative projection problems in geometric measure theory_](/qproject), grant no. 101219218.